Academic and boarding

 GCSE PASS RATE

-GCSE VALUE ADDED (CEM DATA)*
+GCSE VALUE ADDED (GL and CEM DATA)*

-*More information on the Value Added measure produced by The Centre for Evaluation and Monitoring can be found at www.cem.org.
 As a rough guide, the recorded number gives a measure of how well the students have done, on average, against what their ability suggested that they might achieve against students of similar ability nationally.
-For example, a positive result of 0.5 suggests that, overall, the students scored, on average, 0.5 grades higher in each subject than other students of similar ability nationally.
+For example, a positive result of 0.5 suggests that, overall, the students scored, on average, 0.5 grades higher in each subject than other students of similar ability, nationally.

 ^ Results in 2020 and 2021 were affected by COVID-19.
-Centre Assessed Grades (2020) and Teacher Assessed Grades (2021) were used instead.
+Centre Assessed Grades (2020) and Teacher Assessed Grades (2021) were used.